Facial Thread Veins, Skin Tag & Milia Removal

 Where there is normally a scattering of broken capillaries it is generally found that the skin is fairly sensitive and will flush easily.

-The treatment consists of a tiny pre-packaged sterilised disposable needle that is applied lightly to the surface of the capillary.
+The thread vein removal treatment consists of a tiny pre-packaged sterilised disposable needle that is applied lightly to the surface of the capillary.
 The low current employed in this treatment is that used in electrical epilation.
-This current produces a heating effect and when applied to the capillary the structure and its contents coagulate (dries up).
-The skin then needs to heal allowing the dead skin cells that where involved in this process to push up to the surface of the skin and flake off, (similar to the healing of a small abrasion (the size of a pin prick).
+This current produces a heating effect and when applied to the capillary the structure and its contents coagulate (dry up).
+The skin then needs to heal, allowing the dead skin cells that where involved in this process to push up to the surface of the skin and flake off, similar to the healing of a small abrasion (the size of a pin prick).

 If I have these capillaries treated will they come back?